+What should you look for when buying a film camera?
 If you’re new to the world of film photography, it can be tricky deciding which camera is best for you.
-We sat down with film camera specialists Janie and Freddie of Sydney-based Beginning Film to learn which cameras are best for beginners, where to find them and how to get started on your film journey.
+We sat down with film camera specialists Janie and Freddie of Sydney-based Beginning Film to learn which are the best film cameras for beginners, where to find them and how to get started on your film journey.

 Words and Photography by Aaron Chapman and Beginning Film

 We all know the pleasure of unboxing a fresh camera.
 The feel of the undropped body.
 The glint in the unscratched glass.
 Insert battery.
 Insert SD card.
 Walk out the door.